gvwilson/thirdbit/src/fiction/bear/index.md

 The roof was gone, and the chicken coop, and the whole *barn*, and—

 "The king will pay to have it all rebuilt," the prince said soothingly.
-"But right now, my men will see you safely into Apple Bridge.
+"But right now, my men will see you safely into Ghorahj.
 You can stay there until we find out who's behind this."

 The old woman nodded, fighting tears.
 The prince turned back to Aft.
-"You would be welcome in Apple Bridge as well, of course.
+"You would be welcome in Ghorahj as well, of course.
 You and all your companions."

 "That's impossible," Aft said sharply.